 The Benefits of Chewing Gum

-Aside from what might seem like the obvious benefit of chewing gum to sweep up some of the food particles left in our teeth after eating, there are additional benefits we can't even see with our eyes!
+Aside from what might seem like the obvious benefit of chewing gum to sweep up some of the food particles left on your teeth after eating, there are additional benefits you can't even see with your eyes.

 It all starts with bacteria.
 Bacteria naturally live in our mouths, in the plaque on our teeth.
 When we eat, tiny food particles linger on our teeth.
-When the bacteria in our plaque feeds on these food particles, acid is produced.
-This acid can soften our protective enamel, putting our teeth at risk for cavities.
-Chewing gum increases the production of saliva, which is a natural antacid and can help:
+When the bacteria in plaque feeds on these food particles, acid is produced.
+This acid can soften the protective enamel, putting teeth at risk for cavities.
+Chewing sugar-free gum increases the production of saliva, which is a natural antacid and can help:

 - Neutralize the acid produced by bacteria